OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 9. Toe Protection

-A good toe protection system can also help keep your feet warm in cold weather, as it acts as a barrier against the elements.
+Additionally, an effective toe protection system can keep your feet warm in cooler conditions by acting as a shield from the elements.

 10. Traction